sofiary/teamunicornn/challenge_1/notebooks/README.md

-Use Fastai conda env for this folder.
+Two envirnoments were used: Fastai conda env, and for all notebooks and scripts with a _ds postfix, a 'datascience' virtualenv (see requirements_ds.txt to build)